 5. The Spoils of War

 Despite being perhaps the defining events of Trajan’s reign, the conquest of Dacia was a remarkably rapid affair.
 Heavy Roman losses across the Danube in both instances could not mask the fact that the Dacians were roundly defeated in two year-long campaigns in short succession.
 Regardless, the final victory in 106 CE was marked with jubilant scenes in Rome.
-Trajan himself announced 123 days of celebrations throughout the empire, which included enormous gladiatorial shows and beast hunts: Cassius Dio records some eleven thousand animals being slain, as well as ten thousand gladiators.
+Trajan himself announced 123 days of celebrations throughout the empire, which included enormous gladiatorial shows and beast hunts: Cassius Dio described some eleven thousand animals being slain, as well as ten thousand gladiators.
 Dacia was added to the empire as a province and guarded by two legions – legio XIII Gemina and legio V Macedonia – who were posted there permanently to prevent future insurrections from the north.

 More significantly for the Roman Empire, however, was the sudden influx of enormous wealth as a result of the conquest of Dacia.
 The region was rich in metals, especially gold.
-It has been estimated that some 700 million denarii per year were contributed to the Roman economy as a result of these mines.
+It has been estimated that some 700 million denarii per year were contributed to the Roman economy as a result of the Dacian mines.
 The effect on the empire was profound.
 New campaigns could be funded, defenses improved, while the cities in the empire would benefit from expansion and ornamentation.
 Nevertheless, it is a truth of war that every triumph hides tragedy.
 Alongside the material cost of the war, a huge number of Dacians were taken from their homeland and sold into slavery.

 6. Commemorating Trajan’s Triumph: Monuments of Victory